A family financial program · by Dr. Gerald M. Rich, PhD● Now on App Store & Google Play · est. 2026

 Pay-for-grades alone backfires.

 Research on extrinsic rewards is well-known: paying for outcomes you want more of can erode the intrinsic motivation that produced them in the first place.
-The classic study is Deci's; meta-analyses since have largely held the line.
+The classic study is Deci's 1; the largest meta-analysis since covers 128 experiments and largely holds the line 2.

 The fix isn't to abandon pay — it's to structure it.
 We don't just hand cash for an A. We: